 5) On-board your flight

-This is the one option that I don’t recommend!
-Although all airlines carry several varieties of juice that you can use, most airlines do not carry much milk on board, if any.
-And some airlines will only make the milk they do have available for use with the coffee service.
-If you wait to think about milk until you board the plane, you will likely be out of luck.
+This is the one option that I don’t recommend – at least when it comes to milk!
+Although all airlines usually carry several varieties of juice, most airlines do not carry much milk on board, if any.
+And some airlines will only make the limited milk they do have available for use with the coffee service.
+If you wait to think about milk for your toddler until you board the plane, you will likely be out of luck.
 So plan ahead for another choice.

 How have you handled milk when traveling with toddlers?
 Leave your tips in the comments.